simonrintala/Backend-Project/README.md

 The booking process has a bunch of different status options that we want to separate in to multiple state-classes.
 These classes will have less possible operations to handle and should be easier to use.
 This will also make the implementation of adding future statuses simpler.

-#### Command:
-By applying the command pattern we encapsulate the operation too handle them as commands.
-Example, create booking:
-The following operations validation, price calculation, availability update and save are performed in one big transaction with rollback functionality

 #### Factory:
 In using factory pattern we can centralize all different operations that is required for a booking to be complete.
 It will make the code much simpler and improve the development and testing possibility in the future.